turingschool/backend-curriculum-site/module3/learning_goals.md

 ## Mastery

+### APIs

+* Students are able to expose an API.
+* Students are able to use serializers to format json responses
+* Students are able to consume external APIs

+### Testing

+* Students are able to test external API consumption
+* Students are able to test internal API exposure
+* Students are able to mock external HTTP requests using Webmock

+### Object Oriented Programming

+* Students are able to use classes and methods to make abstractions that improve code quality
+* Students are able to write classes that demonstrate encapsulation of data
+* Students are able to explain how their code achieves abstraction and encapsulation
+* Students are able to apply MVC principles to separate responsibilities appropriately

+## Functional

 ### Project Management

 * Students use pull requests to organize discussion about features.
+* Students communicate with product owners with regard to missing deadlines.
+* Students introduce how acceptance requirements are turned into stories and feature requirements.
+* Students document intent and usage of their code for effective collaboration.
+* Students translate acceptance requirements into user stories that are ready for work.
+* Students utilize project management tools to communicate across technical teams and stakeholders/clients.
+* Students implement feedback from a code review to improve quality.
+* Students provide feedback in the form of a code review to improve quality and share knowledge.
+* Students are able to understand and build on an existing code base

-### Interpersonal Skills
+### Self-Directed Learning

 * Students formulate questions by synthesizing what was expected vs what was observed.
-* Students explain intent and execution of their code.

-### Self-Directed Learning

 * Students find resources online or in print to help them learn new technologies.
 * Students read documentation and implement strategies described.
 * Students ask meaningful questions.
     * Example: Don't ask "How do I get this to work?"
 Instead, mention what has been tried, what happened, what was expected with a goal of understanding where you have made a wrong assumption.

-### Agile Processes

-* Students verify acceptance requirements using automated testing.

-### Advanced Rails

-* Students are able to develop and test secure internal APIs using Rails.
-* Students are able to consume external APIs and test the consumption.

-## Functional

-### Project Management

-* Students communicate with product owners with regard to missing deadlines.
-* Students introduce how acceptance requirements are turned into stories and feature requirements.

-### Interpersonal Skills

-* Students collaborate with teammates with tools that could be used by remote teams.
-* Students communicate around code, explaining what it does and why.
-* Students document intent and usage of their code for effective collaboration.
-* Students use pull requests to organize discussion about features.

-### Self-Directed Learning

 * Students utilize mentors and other community members to identify and discuss the merits of various implementations.

-### Agile Processes
+### APIs

-* Students use an agile process to turn acceptance requirements into deployed software.
-* Students translate acceptance requirements into user stories that are ready for work.
+* Students are able to authenticate users via OAuth
+* Students are able to access the private resources of an OAuth-authenticated User

 ### Advanced Rails

 * Students are able to send email from a Rails app.
+* Students utilize and debug the Rails asset pipeline locally and in production.

+### Databases

 * Students compose advanced ActiveRecord queries to analyze information stored in SQL databases.
-* Students utilize and debug the Rails asset pipeline locally and in production.

-### PostgreSQL & SQL

 * Students write basic SQL statements without the assistance of an ORM.

-## Familiarity

-### Project Management

-* Students understand the process by which business requirements are turned into acceptance requirements.
-* Students utilize project management tools to communicate across technical teams and stakeholders/clients.

-### Interpersonal Skills

-* Students implement feedback from a code review to improve quality.
+* Students implement indexes to address slow queries.
-* Students provide feedback in the form of a code review to improve quality and share knowledge.

-### Advanced Rails

-* Students are able to contrast the different approaches between working on greenfield and brownfield projects.
+* Students are able to avoid N + 1 queries

+## Familiar

+### Security

 * Students are able to critique previous projects for fundamental security flaws and understand how to prevent them.

-### App Performance
+### Optimization

 * Students are able to explain when to use caching strategies to improve performance in Rails.
 * Students are able to explain the scenarios that would benefit from using background workers in Rails.

-### JavaScript in the Browser
+### Front End Javascript

 * Students are able to make API calls using `fetch` calls.
 * Students are able to use jQuery to traverse and manipulate the DOM.

-### PostgreSQL & SQL

-* Students intelligently structure/normalize data so as to maintain reasonable performance as the data size increases.
-* Students use the CLI to understand the structure and data of their database (ex: list databases, tables, table structure).
-* Students implement indexes to address slow queries.